Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Side Effects of Stimulants (Cocaine, Meth)

 Cocaine and meth are both very popular stimulants that people like to bring to clubs and parties.
 They give people a boost of energy.
 Many people feel elated and euphoric when using them.
 They may have enough energy to go all night without sleeping.
 These drugs are also very dangerous and can lead to heart attacks, fainting, seizures, and death.
-Both cocaine and meth are Schedule II drugs since they have a few medicinal uses.
+Cocaine and methamphetamine are classified as Schedule II drugs in the United States, indicating they have a high potential for abuse but also have accepted medical uses under severe restrictions.
+Cocaine is used for certain medical procedures as a local anesthetic, and methamphetamine is prescribed in very limited circumstances for certain disorders, including ADHD and narcolepsy.

 How Are Club Drugs Taken?